 The martyr’s contributions are discussed in this.
-On the occasion, the guests raised the demand for proper honor to be given to the unsung martyr.
+On the occasion, the guests raised the demand for proper honour to be given to the unsung martyr.

-All the people present in the meeting paid their flowers and celebrated his birthday (14 April).
+All the people present in the meeting paid for their flowers and celebrated his birthday (14 April).

 - The teeth of the British were sour